zendframework/zf2-documentation/docs/languages/en/modules/zend.form.quick-start.rst

        }
    }

-You'll note that this example introduces a method, ``prepareElements()``.
+You'll note that this example, the elements are added in the constructor.
 This is done to allow altering and/or configuring either the form or input filter factory instances, which could then have bearing on how elements, inputs, etc. are created.
 In this case, it also allows injection of the CAPTCHA adapter, allowing us to configure it elsewhere in our application and inject it into the form.